Franz-Lothar Altmann

 Christoph Beier

-Christoph Beier was the Vice Chair of the Management Board of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and is currently heading a regional project on Good Governance in South Caucasus from Georgia.
-Before, Christoph Beier held various leading management positions within GIZ, heading the Planning and Development Department and various Regional Departments.
+Christoph Beier is Lecturer at the Department of Geopgraphy at the University of Bonn.
+Before, he was Vice Chair of the Management Board of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and held various leading management positions within GIZ, heading the Planning and Development Department as well as various Regional Departments.
 He advised the Ministry of the Interior of Indonesia on decentralization and worked as research and teaching assistant to the chair for economics and social geography at the Ruhr-University Bochum.

 Klaus Bodemer is a political scientist and expert on Latin America.
 He was Director of the GIGA Institute of Latin American Studies in Hamburg from 1996 to 2006 and Senior Fellow of the GIGA from 2006 to 2018.
 In 2000, he was appointed professor at the University of Hamburg.
 His work as project manager at the Friedrich Ebert Foundation took him to Montevideo, Uruguay, from 1991 to 1994.
 In the course of his academic career, he has been employed at various national and international universities as well as the Rhineland-Palatinate University of Education.
 His work focuses on international relations and Latin America studies.